SmartFilter Component

 Installation

-The SmartFilter component is included in the @mapfirst/react package:
+The SmartFilter component is included in the @mapfirst.ai/react package:

 Basic Usage